Ani Widyani: Early life and education

-Ani was born in Jakarta on 28 June 1961 as the son of Soetjipto Wirosardjono, former deputy chief of the central statistical bureau, and Muryati.
+Ani was born in Jakarta on 28 June 1961 to Soetjipto Wirosardjono, former deputy chief of the central statistical bureau, and Muryati.
 Upon completing high school at the Budi Utomo High School, Ani studied politics at the University of Indonesia and graduated in 1985.
 She then pursued further studies in the United States and received her master's degree in international studies from the University of Washington in 1989.
 She received her doctorate degree in international relations from the Padjadjaran University in 2017.
 Her classmates at the Padjajaran University included former president of the United Nations Security Council Dian Triansyah Djani and the current deputy minister of national development planning Febrian Alphyanto Ruddyard.

 Fall of Suharto

 Ani began her career as a lecturer in the international relations department in 1989, with a focus on East Asia studies.
 In 1996, Ani became the chair of the international relations department at the university, serving in the position until 1999.
 During this time, Ani was actively involved in the movement to topple President Suharto and led UI lecturers who were involved in the movement.
-On 2 May 1998, the lecturers issued a statement of concern, which was read out by Ani.
+On 2 May 1998, the lecturers issued a statement of concern, which was read by Ani.
 In the statement, the lecturers criticized "the confusion of government policies, the passing of responsibilities, and statements that confuse the public, friendly countries, and international markets" which "worsened the impact of the monetary crisis".

-On 1 May, two of Suharto's minister, Hartono and Alwi Dahlan, stated that the reformation process would be done gradually after 2003 and through parliamentary processes.
-When the press reported their statements as such, the ministers revoked their statement and claimed that the press has misquoted them.
+On 1 May, two of Suharto's ministers, Hartono and Alwi Dahlan, stated that the reformation process would be done gradually after 2003 and through parliamentary processes.
+When the press reported their statements as such, the ministers revoked their statements and claimed that the press had misquoted them.
 Ani criticized their blaming of the press and claimed that the statement had reduced the credibility of the government in public.
 After the fall of Suharto, Ani and several other lecturers co-founded the University Network for Free and Fair Elections (Unfrel).